metal0/matrix-compose/README.md

 This will take several minutes to run and fully setup all services, don't panic.

 > [!IMPORTANT]
-> Some bridges and bots require additional setup post-install, refer to the guides below after everything is functional
+> Some bridges/bots require additional setup post-install, refer to the guides below after everything is functional

+It's highly recommended to use [matrix's federation testing tool](https://federationtester.matrix.org/) after finishing the setup to verify that everything is working.

 ## Firewalling